-Leave the dough to rest 30 minutes under a damp dish towel.
+Let the dough rest for 30 minutes under a damp dishtowel.

-If it's still not strong add more coil foldes as needed.
+If it's still not strong, add more coil folds as needed.

-When you are done with this part, add the dough to a bulking container with straight sides.
+When done with this part, add the dough to a bulking container with straight sides.

 Mark the top of the dough on the container with a whiteboard marker.